Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Methodology

-\textbf{Parallel-SCFM:} means that we transform different scale context features generated by spatial average pooling operation with different respective sizes into encoded context features respectively, then apply the gating operator to encoded context features for generating attention weights.
-The corresponding EPCA module termed Parr-EPCA, as shown in Fig.~\ref{fig:3}(c).
+\textbf{Parallel-SCFM:} The key difference between Parallel-SCFM and Linear-SCFM is that we apply two independent Linear-SCFM operators to transform corresponding scale context features into encoded context features.
+The corresponding EPCA module termed Par-EPCA, as shown in Fig.~\ref{fig:3}(c).